openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 ### Thick plugin architecture

-In 2022 Multus was rewritten in manner called "thick plugin" and changes mode of operation significantly.
+In 2022 Multus was rewritten in manner called "thick plugin" which changed its mode of operation significantly.
 Major difference is that DaemonSet is no longer dummy (i.e. Thin: creates kubeconfig, config, copies Multus CNI binary to the host, and finally sleeps or watches files to update the kubeconfig and/or config).
 Instead it is the brain of the operation: CNI binary on the host is only a shim that forwards the request to the DaemonSet which executes all of the delegates.
 It also exports a metric, but it was not deemed useful.

-Decision to use thin instead of thick architecture is mostly driven by resource consumption:
+The decision to use thin instead of thick architecture is mostly driven by resource consumption:
 Multus CNI binary in thin mode only uses resources when it runs and DaemonSet idles (or is close to it), whereas thick Multus' DaemonSet is an application that uses resources even if there are no new Pods.

-If we would decide to use thick plugin, we still would need to create new image as the one used in OCP is not suitable for edge deployments (1.2GB).
-Another pro for thick plugin is that is has better test coverage as it is used in OpenShift.
-Also, if there will be a new CNI spec that includes UPDATE command it thick has better chance of supporting that.
+If we would decide to use the thick plugin, we still would need to create a new image as the one used in OCP is not suitable for edge deployments (1.2GB).
+Another pro for using the thick plugin is that is has better test coverage as it is used in OpenShift.
+Also, if there will be a new CNI spec that includes UPDATE command the thick plugin has better chance of supporting that.

 Even though thin plugin suits MicroShift needs better, we should strive toward making as little breaking changes as possible compared to OpenShift's thick multus when preparing manifests for